pdoehle/swc-notes/ecology-sql.md

 FROM surveys;
 ```

-This means that as our queries become more complex, we can spread them accross several lines to make them more readable.
+Therefore, as our queries become more complex, we can spread them accross several lines to make them more readable.

 It is also good practice to capitalize the key words in a SQL command so that it is easier to read.